-Under these assumptions it is known that there is a continuous local time at $0$ for $\overline{\xi}-\xi,$ that as usual we will denote by $L=(L_{s}, s\geq 0),$ see e.g. Chapter IV in \cite{Be}.
-The instants where $\xi$ reaches its past supremum and the position of $\xi$ at such times is described by the so-called upward ladder time and height processes for $\xi,$ $(L^{-1}_{t}, {\rm h}_{t}), t \geq 0,$ which are respectively defined by It is known that the upward ladder process $(L^{-1},\mathrm{h})$ is a bivariate L\'evy process with increasing coordinates and its characteristics can be described in terms of $(\xi,\pr)$, see e.g. \cite{Be} Chapter VI.
-The downward ladder time and height processes are defined analogously replacing $\xi$ by its dual $(\widehat{\xi},\widehat{\pr}):=(-\xi,\pr).$ We will assume that the downward and upward ladder time subordinators are normalized such that their respective Laplace exponents $\phi, \widehat{\phi},$ satisfy $\phi(1)=1=\widehat{\phi}(1).$
+Under these assumptions it is known that there is a continuous local time at $0$ for $\overline{\xi}-\xi$, that as usual we will denote by $L=(L_{s}, s\geq0)$ (see, e.g., Chapter IV in~\cite{Be}).
+The instants where $\xi$ reaches its past supremum and the position of $\xi$ at such times is described by the so-called upward ladder time and height processes for $\xi$, $(L^{-1}_{t}, \mbox{h}_{t}), t \geq0$, which are, respectively, defined by

+It is known that the upward ladder process $(L^{-1},\mathrm{h})$ is a bivariate L\'{e}vy process with increasing coordinates, and its characteristics can be described in terms of $(\xi,\pr)$ (see, e.g., \cite{Be}, Chapter VI).
+The downward ladder time and height processes are defined analogously, replacing $\xi$ by its dual $(\widehat{\xi},\widehat{\pr}):=(-\xi ,\pr)$.
+We will assume that the downward and upward ladder time subordinators are normalized such that their respective Laplace exponents $\phi, \widehat{\phi}$, satisfy $\phi(1)=1=\widehat{\phi}(1)$.